facebook/fresco/docs/04-multiple-apks.md

 See the [Android Gradle documentation](http://tools.android.com/tech-docs/new-build-system/user-guide#TOC-Product-flavors) for more details on how product flavors work.

-You can leave out the `arm` flavor if your app requires Android 3.0 or higher to run.

 ### Eclipse

 By default, Eclipse produces a single APK for all CPU flavors.
 To separate them requires more complexity and effort than in Gradle.